-Tanah Lot means “Land [in the] Sea” in the Balinese language.
-Located in Tabanan, about 20 kilometres (12 mi) from Denpasar, the temple sits on a large offshore rock which has been shaped continuously over the years by the ocean tide.
+Tanah Lot Temple Bali Indonesia means “Land Sea” in the Balinese language.
+Located in Tabanan, about 20 kilometers (12 mi) from Denpasar, the temple sits on a large offshore rock which has been shaped continuously over the years by the ocean tide.

 At the base of the rocky island, venomous sea snakes are believed to guard the temple from evil spirits and intruders.
 The temple is purportedly protected by a giant snake, which was created from Nirartha’s selendang (a type of sash) when he established the island.